HaMzAnAnAaH/rps-console-simulator/README.md

 - Colored console output for **Win / Lose / Draw**
 - Simple and clean console interface
 - Input validation for a smooth user experience
-- Portable C++ code, runs in any standard terminal
+- Portable C++ code, runs in any standard terminal.

 ---